-The New Humanitarian’s journalism informs decision-makers in the aid sector and shapes broader media narratives: Results of our latest audience survey
+The New Humanitarian’s journalism informs decision-makers in the aid sector and shapes broader media narratives: Results 2022 audience survey

 Leaders in the aid sector come to The New Humanitarian for expert analysis, coverage of ongoing crises, and to hear the voices of people affected by humanitarian crises, according to the newsroom’s biennial reader survey.
 Respondents said they read The New Humanitarian often and that our journalism regularly informs their decision-making and thinking on key issues.